Knowing how to fund your research – and applying for that funding - is a crucial part of planning your project.

 Please contact us as soon as you start your research funding application(s) so we can assist you – you can use the Pre-Grant Application online form to let us know which external funding sources you are considering.

-You can also join our open External Grant group on UCA Workplace.
+You can also join our open External Grant peer support group on TEAMS.
 If you know of any funds or calls that we have not included here, please let us know.